-General Duties: The role of the Quality Assurance Coordinator is to assist with routine chart reviews/audits to ensure compliance with Medicaid rules, and to assist with the development, organization, coordination and implementation of the quality management program for BestCare Treatment Services.
+General Duties: The role of the Quality Assurance Coordinator is to review client charts to ensure compliance with Medicaid rules; and to develop, organize, coordinate, and implement the quality management program for BestCare Treatment Services.
 The Quality Assurance Coordinator works closely under the supervision of the Program Director, as well as closely with the clinical supervisors of mental health and alcohol/drug programs to address quality issues, file/documentation issues, provide in-house training to clinical teams, and help them improve their clinical documentation and the delivery of treatment services.

-- Assists the Quality Manager with the development, organization, coordination and implementation of the quality management program for BestCare Treatment Services in collaboration with the Program Director, clinical supervisors and other agencies/organizations as directed.
+- Develops, organizes, coordinates, and implements the quality management program for BestCare Treatment Services in collaboration with the Program Director and other agencies or organizations when directed.

-- Performs routine internal audits of clinical charts/documentation to ensure compliance with Medicaid regulations.
+- Maintains on-going and routine internal audits of client charts to ensure compliance with Medicaid regulations.
 Develops protocols and procedures for auditing processes and functions.

-- Routinely reviews Oregon Revised Statutes, Oregon Administrative Rules and the Oregon State Integrated Service and Support Rules/ISSR, trains staff, and assists management to monitors for internal compliance.
+- Reviews Oregon Revised Statutes, Oregon Administrative Rules, and the Oregon State Integrated Service and Support Rules/ISSR, trains staff, and assists management to monitors for internal compliance.

 Experience coordinating and performing quality assurance or quality improvement activities in health care settings, preferably in behavioral health.
-Must be able to gather and analyze data, prepare reports and assist with the development of programs and protocols which maximize the delivery of high-quality services to our members, and provide technical assistance to our program staff.
-Must be a self-starter and demonstrate initiative and also able to take direction when necessary.
+Must be able to gather and analyze data, prepare reports, develop programs and protocols which maximize the delivery of high-quality services to our members, and provide technical assistance to our program staff.
 Must be able to handle multiple priorities while remaining composed, and able to see the larger picture beyond the details.
-Must be detail oriented and punctual.
-Must be collaborative and possess strong communication skills, both orally and in writing.
-Regular and consistant attendance is crucial for this position.
-Graduate or Bachelor's degree in behavioral health or related field is preferable; qualified applicants with a combination of education and experience in lieu of a formal degree may be considered.
+Graduate degree in Mental Health, Public Health, Public Administration, or Health Care Administration helpful.
 A pre-employment, post-offer background check will be conducted for this position.

 Specific Qualifications for Position: